 Okay, anyone can say that they are an expert on guinea pigs, by just having one.
 But if you are a sole guinea pig lover like me, you would at least know the basic facts.
 Guinea pigs are mammals, who can be pets or live in the wild.
 They have a diet of hay or grass, veggies, and special pellets you can get from a pet store.
 They are NOT related to pigs, but they share body fetures, such as a plum, round body and leafy ears.
 They were originally from South America, but now they are great pets everywhere in the world.

 Guinea pig pets have a speific diet.
 70% is dried hay that you can get from the pet store, 20% is special guinea pig pellets, 8% veggies, and 2% is treats.
 Only let guinea pigs drink WATER, Never juice or milk.
-Make sure the hay is clean, because guinea pigs often use it for a snack AND bedding to sleep on! they should be fed twice a day, and have their water changed either when in runs out or at least once a week.
+Make sure the hay is clean, because guinea pigs often use it for a snack AND bedding to sleep on! they should be fed twice a day, and have their water changed either when in runs out or once a week.
 Guinea pigs love veggies, but don't give a lot to them every day.
 Their main meal is always hay or grass, which also help with their digestive system.
 Fruits, such as apples, oranges, strawberries, blueberries and more should not be fed it large- or even medium servings, since tey are high in sugar.
 Grapes however, you need to especially careful of.
 Guinea pigs can only eat red grapes because they are lower in sugar and have more anioxident properties.
 Green grapes should be kept away from piggies.
+But all grapes can have harmful toxins in them which could hurt, or even kill your piggies, so feeding piggies grapes has it's risks.
 Things that are poisonous or not good for guinea pigs to eat include: Chocolate (or anything else containing caffeine), Onions, Garlic, Mushrooms, Iceberg lettuce, Avocados, Nuts, Potatoes, Seeds, Corn kernels, Peanut butter, Rhubarb, Cabbage, Bok choy, Dairy products, Bread, and Meat.
 Guinea pigs are quite fond of food, and many people ask, "how can I help my guinea pig lose weight?"
 You should encourage them to run around and be more active, feed them less- but feed more hay than anything else, and make sure that you are sure that your piggie needs to lose weight.
 The avaerage weight for a baby guinea pig is undicided, since in weeks after birth they can double in size.
 But for adults, they should weight 900 to 1200 grams.

 Home sweet home